onkan2005/minecraft-server-set-up/README.md

 ./playit-linux
 ```

-**Setup Steps:**
+Setup steps:

-1. Open the URL displayed in the terminal.
+1. Open the URL shown in the terminal.
-2. Log in.
+2. Log in to your account.
 3. Copy the tunnel key.
-4. Paste it into the terminal.
+4. Paste it back into the terminal.

 **Explanation:**
-Playit.gg creates a secure public tunnel to your local server without needing router configuration.
+Playit.gg creates a secure public tunnel to your local Minecraft server without router configuration.

 ---